Friends Ask Redditor to House and Puppy Sit for Them but Fail to Mention the Puppy Isn't Trained at All

 Another Redditor advised them to modify it a little bit:

-And the other one wanted to help also:
+And the other one wanted to help as well:

 "Tell them that the dog's behavior problems are too much to handle and that you won't watch the dog again until she's had training"